Brain Tumor Treatment

 What kind of treatment follow-up should I expect?

 Regular follow-up treatment is extremely important after treatment for a brain tumor.
-Besides regular physical and neurological exams, you may need periodic magnetic resonance imaging (MRI), MR spectroscopy, perfusion or diffusion MRI, computed tomography (CT) or positron emission tomography (PET) scans, blood tests, or an endoscopy procedure.
+Besides regular physical and neurological exams and blood tests, you may need periodic magnetic resonance imaging (MRI), MR spectroscopy, perfusion or diffusion MRI, and/or computed tomography (CT).
+Positron emission tomography (PET) scans are rarely used in patients with brain tumors, although they may be used to monitor extracranial (outside of the brain) disease.
 Your physician may also recommend home care, occupational or vocational therapy, pain management, physical therapy and participation in support groups.

 This follow-up care will help your physician to: